samozamo/news-test/README.md

 Node version: 20.11.1

+The api used is [newsapi](https://newsapi.org/).
+Please go there to generate an api token for your `.env` file.
+Then copy the `.env.example` file and replace the dummy token with your own.

 I've left the Nuxt starter readme in here for any scripts you might need below.

 I've gone for a very minimal design for this project, with only a few styles used, but enough for it to not look horrendous (I think).